Salviavi/salvia-kitchen/content.md

 [Create simple form for users to sign up]

-Healthy, tasty and hassle-free meals are waiting for you.
-Start eating well today.
-You can cancel or pause anytime.
-And the first meal is on us!
+Healthy, tasty, and convenient meals await.
+Begin your journey to better eating today.
+Cancel or pause anytime, and enjoy your first meal on us!

 ### We have 2 pricing plans